-- The risk-free rate (R_f) applied is the average real yield on long-term US Treasury securities.
-This rate has stepped down since the coronavirus came to the fore, from 0.5-1.2% in recent years, to -0.5-0.2% since February 2020.14 We use 0% in the equation, considering the real long-term yield has been negative steadily since June 2020 and the Federal Reserve Bank is keeping its short-term federal funds rate near zero. - The US timberland beta is calculated at a relatively low 0.11.
+- The risk-free rate (Rf) applied is the average real yield on long-term US Treasury securities.
+This rate stepped down when the coronavirus came to the fore, from 0.5-1.2% in 2014-19, to -0.6-0.0% from April 2020 through March 2022.
+In 2nd quarter 2022, the real long-term yield climbed back to 1.0% We use this in the equation, considering current inflation concerns and the determination to require higher return. - The US timberland β is calculated at a relatively low 0.10.
 In private commercial real estate, rates of return may understate volatility due to a "lag effect" between when actual market conditions are reflected in the appraised values used to calculate rate of return.
-This theorized lag and smoothing effect on returns remains a subject of debate.15 Our sense is that if this effect applied to timberland, the increased variability of rates of return would increase beta to approximately 0.2-0.4. - The equity risk premium16 (R_m-R_f) is an updated estimate of 4.72% published as of January 2021.
-The equity risk premium (ERP) is in line with the 4-6% range typically cited in academic literature for the historic average ERP in the US; it has ranged from 2-6.5% since 1961 by this source's methodology. - At this point, the indicated real required return or discount rate is 1.4%, but so far does not account for more subjective items such as reduced liquidity and related high transaction costs associated with private-market assets (actual costs of purchase or sale may be higher, but consider an annualized rate).
-Our impression is that each of these factors could add 0-1 percentage point of required return, for a total of 2-3% on a real (net of inflation) basis.
+This theorized lag and smoothing effect on returns remains a subject of debate.
+Our sense is that if this effect applied to timberland, the increased variability of rates of return would increase β to approximately 0.2-0.4; we apply the mid-point of this range.